loimos/loimos/README.md

 ENABLE_SMP=1 make
 ```

 We recommend running `make clean` before building Loimos with a different configuration.
-Loimos's various compile time options are summarized below.
+Loimos's various compile-time options are summarized below.
 Note that some options append a suffix to the executable.
 When multiple such options are used, these suffixes will be added in the order in which the appear in the table below.
 For example, building with `ENABLE_SMP=1 make` will build the executable `loimos-smp`, whereas building with `ENABLE_SMP=1 ENABLE_LB=1 ENABLE_DEBUG=2 make` will build the executable `loimos-smp-lb`, with the debug level not impacting the executable name.

 | Environment Variable  | Value | Executable Suffix | Explanation                                                                   |
 |-----------------------|-------|-------------------|-------------------------------------------------------------------------------|